The long-form vs. short-form content debate has flipped back and forth from one extreme to the other over the years.

 It’s a lesson in audience building.
 And even though you might still want to leverage long-form articles for their many benefits, building this kind of short-form content into your strategy will only give your performance a boost.

 When Short-Form Content Makes Sense for Your Strategy

 There’s a misconception about short-form content that we have to eliminate.

-The days of “snackable” content rose on the back of this idea that attention spans have gotten shorter.
+The days of “snackable” content rose on the back of the idea that attention spans have gotten shorter.
 Marketers thought, “why publish long-form content when our audience only has the attention span for social media feeds?”

-It was the goldfish theory—where people only had an 8 second attention span, so they couldn’t possibly want to read long blog posts.
+It was the goldfish theory—where people only had an 8-second attention span, so they couldn’t possibly want to read long blog posts.

 Don’t let this be the reason you create short-form content.

 People have long attention spans for things they deem valuable.
 It’s why Ahrefs can publish massive SEO guides that drive direct conversions for their platform.
 And it’s why long-form content dominates search rankings.